aymanshams07/generative_modeling_play/README.md

 # Visualfx
 Repo of my work related to VFX

-## Project 1 : UnPaired image-to-image translation using cycle connsistent GANs for Sim2Real task
+## Project 1 : UnPaired image-to-image translation using cycle consistent GANs for Sim2Real task

 - Project aims to reduce reality gap by using Generative Adversarial Networks to generate realistic images from simullation images.
 - The UNIT model was able to learn a generative model that could generate quite realistic images from synthetic images.